anuradhaindika83/weather-monitor/README.md

 4. The average temperature for the selected station will be displayed on the status bar at the bottom.
    There are a bunch of other details as well.

+5. You can use the mouse scroll button or Page-Up/Page-Down to scroll the table.

    ![Alt text](img.png)